 -R flag.
 After the flag, provide what I call the “path” of the tunnel.
 So, the server’s port where the tunnel will be found, the host of that port (I almost always use

 localhost), and the port to be tunneled.
 Lastly, make sure to specify the IP or hostname of the remote computer just like in a typical plain

 ssh -R 19999:localhost:22 meowth

 After setting up the tunnel, the initializing computer can be accessed from the server by ssh’ing to the remote-port of localhost (defined above):

 This should start an ssh session to the initializing computer.
 In my example, this is the laptop.

 SSH tunnels are a fascinating and useful piece of technology.
 The ssh protocol makes modern computing much more secure, and easier to manage multiple computers.
-While ssh tunnels are already widely utilized, I think there are still many applications where it the technology can be applied.
+That’s reverse tunnels in a nutshell.
+Have fun tunneling!

 Transitioning Website to Hugo Back to Solus